 Partial data produces partial intelligence, and partial intelligence produces decisions that cannot be trusted at scale.
 Decisions that cannot be trusted at scale never make it to production.

-This is not a data quality problem.
-It is an architecture problem.
-The data exists.
-It is just fragmented across systems that were never designed to share it.
+This is an architecture problem.
+The data exists, but it is fragmented across systems that were never designed to share it.

 The whitespace problem